 The first room of International Energy Conference (IEC) parallel session consists of four paper presenters who discussed energy poverty problem in Indonesia.
 They were reviewed by Dr. Matthew Dornan from Australian National University (ANU).

-Ms. Novriany Amaliyah presented her research of “Preliminary Study of Hydrogen Production from Banana Waste Using In-Liquid Plasma Method”.
-As a background for her research, data from the Asian Development Bank 2016 shows that there is an increase in CO2 of almost 5% per year and there are 5 countries that are responsible in contributing the greenhouse emission and Indonesia is one of them.
-Energy consumption in Indonesia still uses from energy resources that is unable to renew.
+Ms. Novriany Amaliyah presented her research of “Preliminary Study of Hydrogen Production from Banana Waste Using In-Liquid Plasma Method.”
+As a background for her research, data from the Asian Development Bank 2016 shows that there is an increase in CO2 of almost 5% per year and there are five countries that are responsible in contributing the greenhouse emission and Indonesia is one of them.
+Energy consumption in Indonesia still uses from energy resources that are unable to renew.
 Burning coal could produce acid rain and greenhouse emission.
 Therefore, clean energy is needed as an alternative to the fossil fuel.